jamf/regatta/docs/architecture.md

 Each table is its own Raft group replicating within a single location, while also being a single replication unit for cross-location replication.
 That said, all the API guarantees regarding consistency are always scoped to a single table.
 There is no guarantee of data consistency within multiple tables.

+## APIs

+Regatta exposes several gRPC APIs and a REST API.

+[Regatta gRPC API](/api/#regatta-proto) is the user-facing API handling all read and write requests.
+[Replication gRPC API](/api/#replication-proto) is enabled only in the leader cluster and is responsible for responding to the asynchronous replication requests from follower clusters, replicating the Raft log.
+[Maintenance gRPC API](/api/#maintenance-proto) creates backups and restores from them.
+Lastly, REST API exposes the `/healthz` endpoint for Kubernetes, a `pprof` endpoint at `/debug` and `/metrics`.